aloctavodia/BAP3/README.md

 This book is only possible because of open-source contributors working on the projects we used.
 If you like this book we encourage you to donate to [ArviZ](https://numfocus.org/arviz) or [PyMC](https://numfocus.org/pymc).

-If instead, you want to donate directly to me, the author, please do it at [ko-fi](ko-fi.com/aloctavodia) or [cafecito](cafecito.app/aloctavodia)
+If instead, you want to donate directly to me, the author, please do it at [ko-fi](ko-fi.com/aloctavodia)